dawsboss/COSC-320-Project-3/README.md

     .<br />
     .<br />
     .<br />
 **Note:** There is a slight problem with printing out.
-If the data is to long it will displace the following statistics
+If the data is too long it will displace the following statistics

 ## Post-Project Analyzing